 - 1. Zoom into the desired map location until BSL points appear. - 2.
 Once you have found the desired area, select the pencil icon to draw a boundary around all desired BSLs with the same challenge provider and type.
 Remember to close the boundary by connecting the final point to the starting point.
 If an undesired BSL was included, you can restart the drawing process by selecting the trashcan icon. - 3.
-Once the boundary is closed, a 'Service Challenge' window will appear to select the Service Issue from a list of Enforceable Commitment, Not Part of an enforceable Commitment, and Planned Service. - 4.
-On the next page, select 'Choose Files' to upload PDF evidence.
-Once complete, click 'Next'. - 5.
-If the challenge is related to a non/enforceable commitment, enter the name of the Fund before moving to 'Submit' the challenge.
+Once the boundary is closed, a 'Service Challenge' window will appear to select the Service Issue from a list of Enforceable Commitment, Not Part of an Enforceable Commitment, and Planned Service. - 4.
+Upon selecting your Service Issue, you will be directed to a page to fill in information on the challenge. - 5.
+Review the 'Certification of Individual or Certifying Official' and 'Privacy Act Statement'.
+If all information is correct and lawful, select 'Next'. - 6.
+On the next page, you will be asked to submit evidence.
+The dynamic text displayed on the page will inform you of the type of evidence you will need to submit for the selected challenge type.
+Select 'Choose Files' to upload evidence.
+Once complete, click 'Next'. - i.
+Evidence must be in PDF, JPEG, PNG, BMP, CSV, or Word Document format. - ii.
+You may upload any number of files under 5mb each. - iii.
+A green checkmark will appear once the evidence has been successfully attached. - 7.
+Once you are satisfied with the evidence selected, select 'Submit' to complete the challenge.